apache/etch/README.txt

 Welcome to the 1.0.2-incubating release of Apache Etch.

+= What is Etch? =

+Etch is a cross-platform, language- and transport-independent framework for building and consuming network services.
+The Etch toolset includes a network service description language, a compiler, and binding libraries for a variety of programming languages.
+Etch is also transport-independent, allowing for a variety of different transports to used based on need and circumstance.
+The goal of Etch is to make it simple to define small, focused services that can be easily accessed, combined, and deployed in a similar manner.
+With Etch, service development and consumption becomes no more difficult than library development and consumption.

+= Online Help =

 The jumping off point for Etch information and help is here:

 http://cwiki.apache.org/ETCH

+= Binary Distribution =

 The top-level structure of the install image is: